 If You Could Live an Endless Summer Dream, Would You Actually Do It?

-This summer my family went on one of the most incredible ten-day vacations.
+Last summer my family went on one of the most incredible ten-day vacations.
 We didn't go anywhere exotic and we really didn't spend much money on our trip, keeping things under a thousand dollars, but our vacation will go down as one of the best of my life.

 My husband and I are homeschoolers and decided we should take advantage of our vacation time to tour the New England Coast, stopping for a couple of days at the beach and then hitting the road to visit as many historic sites as possible.

 Our trip started with us driving from our home in Pennsylvania through New York and up into Vermont.
-We traveled into Kittery Point, Maine where we visited Fort McClary.
+We traveled to Kittery Point, Maine where we visited Fort McClary.
 From there, we stopped in the Portsmouth, New Hampshire area to spend a few days at the beach as well as to tour some property once owned by my husband's ancestors, the first governors of New Hampshire.

 We left New Hampshire and ventured into Massachussteetess where we spent a day exploring historic Salem.
 The following day, we visited Plymouth Plantation, the Mayflower III, and Plymouth Rock.
 From there, we explored Cape Cod and then landed at Battleship Cove in Fall River, Massachusetts.